 ’Tis the season of spending folly.
 But there’s help for that.

-In an era when many Americans don’t have $400 in emergency funds, we spend, on average, $794 on gifts each season‡.
-Why?
+In an era when many don't have $400 in emergency funds, why do surveyed Americans spend an estimated $794 on gifts during the holiday season?‡

 Deborah Price [DP]: Most people feel a sense of obligation that often doesn’t take into consideration someone’s actual financial situation.
 This can leave many people deeply conflicted.